 Toy breeds are not typically known for their smarts, but the Papillon is different.
 This tiny pooch loves physical activity, especially in the form of dog sports such as agility courses.

 Rottweilers also suffer from bad reputations, more recently in the media as the hounds of Game of Thrones baddie, Ramsay Bolton.
 But all they really want is to be useful; you may have seen them in roles such as police dog, herder, or service dog.

 Australian Cattle Dog

 Another herder, the Australian Cattle Dog, might have more energy than any other sporting dog on this list.
 It is excellent with obedience tests and other kinds of intensive sports.

 Pembroke Welsh Corgi

-The corgi was believed to be the dog that accompanied Vikings when they settled in Wales, and since then, it became associated with the UK’s westernmost nation.
-They would excel at tasks like clearing grazing areas for cattle, given their keen attention to detail.
+Some believe that the Pembroke Welsh Corgi is the dog that accompanied Vikings when they settled in Wales, and since then, it's been associated with the UK’s westernmost nation.
+They excel at tasks like clearing grazing areas for cattle, given their keen attention to detail.

-It may have a diminutive descriptor in its name, but the miniature schnauzer is a surprisingly tough breed.
+It may have a diminutive descriptor in its name, but the Miniature Schnauzer is a surprisingly tough breed.
 They were bred to be farm dogs, particularly to fend off and kill rats with their powerful jaws.
-Today, they are tiny, fluffy, and friendly.
+Today, they are tiny, playful, and friendly.